WDT HUB

 Data licences

-Plexaris intelligence sold to governments and NGOs for policy and research.
+Plexaris intelligence licensed to governments and NGOs for policy and research.

 04